Green-Blood/Green-Blood/README.md

 - ⚡ Fun fact: I love to play games, play guitar, watch anime and doramas.

 ### My experience
-- :video_game: GAME DEVELOPMENT
+- :video_game: Game development:
 Several years of experience with the Unity game engine, some experience with Unreal Engine, Renpy and OpenGL

-- :bread: WEB DEVELOPMENT
+- :bread: Web Development:
 Full stack development using Laravel, Yii2, Django ASP.NET Framework

-- :meat_on_bone: SYSTEM ADMINISTRATION
+- :meat_on_bone: System Administration:
 Experience with the Linux OS family, experience with nginx, apache.
 Winning a contest using administration skills

-- :mans_shoe: DATA ANALYSIS AND ARTIFICIAL INTELLIGENCE Finished Artificial Intelligence, IOT, Wireless Communications courses with the highest grades.
+- :mans_shoe: Data Analytics and Artificial Intelligence Finished Artificial Intelligence, IOT, Wireless Communications courses with the highest grades.
 Have some experience with OpenCV, Big data analysis, cloud computing and etc.

 ### Connect with me: